 Jacob now knew that God wanted him to be good.
 He would be the leader of a very big family.
 Someone from his family would bring blessings to the whole world.
 He knew he was not alone—God was with him.

-Jacob was very angry with Laban but Laban said it was unfair for the younger sister to marry before the older.
+Jacob was very angry with Laban, but Laban said it was unfair for the younger sister to marry before the older one.
 Then Laban had an idea.
 He would let Jacob marry Rachel too.
 Men in those days sometimes had more than one wife.
-Laban said that Jacob could marry Rachel now but he would have to work another seven years in exchange.
+Laban said that Jacob could marry Rachel now, but he would have to work another seven years in exchange.
 Jacob agreed.

-Rachel and Jacob got married but Jacob always loved Rachel the most.
-As the years went by Jacob’s family grew.
-Leah had a number of children but many years passed before Rachel finally had children.
+Rachel and Jacob got married, and Jacob always loved Rachel the most.
+As the years went by, Jacob’s family grew.
+Leah had a number of children, but many years passed before Rachel finally had children.

 Laban did not like it when Jacob said God wanted him to take his family and return to where he had come from.
 Jacob agreed to stay and work for a few more years.
-Jacob only had a few sheep but he tricked Laban and made sure he had many sheep before the time came to leave.
+Jacob only had a few sheep, but he tricked Laban and made sure he had many sheep before leaving.
 God told Jacob it was time to go.
-Laban was angry but Jacob and his family left anyway.
+Laban was angry, but Jacob and his family left anyway.

-Before Jacob arrived at his old home he had a visit from God (in the form of an angel).
+Before Jacob arrived at his old home, he had a visit from God (in the form of an angel).
 The angel wrestled with Jacob.
-The angel told Jacob that he was a fighter and so his name would no longer be “Jacob” but would be changed to a new name that suits a fighter.
+The angel told Jacob that he was a fighter, so his name would no longer be “Jacob” but would be changed to a new name that suits a fighter.
 His new name would be called “Israel.”

 Jacob was very afraid to meet his brother Esau again.
 Esau had been very angry with him all those years ago.
 Jacob sent servants ahead of him with many gifts for Esau.
 Jacob even bowed down to Esau when he saw him.

-Back when Jacob had the dream about the staircase God had told him that he would watch over him.
-Sometimes good things happened in Jacob’s life and sometimes bad things happened.
-Every time, in good and in bad, God kept his promise and took care of Jacob.
+Back when Jacob had a dream about the staircase, God had told him that he would watch over him.
+Sometimes good things happened in Jacob’s life, and sometimes bad things happened.
+Every time, in good and bad, God kept his promise and cared for Jacob.